-C. Length and Format of Motion Papers.
-Pursuant to Local Rule 11-6, Memoranda of Points and Authorities in support of or in opposition to motions shall not exceed twenty-five (25) pages absent leave of Court.
+1 Deputy Clerk via the Court's chambers email address at MEMF Chambers@cacd.uscourts.gov to 2 reserve a hearing date.
+For all motions, if the motion date selected is not available, the Court will 3 issue a minute order continuing the date.
+Closed motion dates can be found on Judge Frimpong's 4 Procedures and Schedules page.
+Moreover, all Motions must be filed in accordance with the 5 following modified briefing schedule: 6 Motion: Must be filed no later than forty-two (42) days prior to the hearing on the 7 Motion 8 Opposition: Must be filed no later than fourteen (14) days after the filing of the 9 Motion 10 Reply: Must be filed no later than seven (7) days after the Opposition 11 C. Length and Format of Motion Papers: Pursuant to Local Rule 11-6, Memoranda of 12 Points and Authorities in support of or in opposition to motions shall not exceed twenty-five (25) 13 pages absent leave of Court.
 Replies shall not exceed ten (10) pages.
-Only in rare instances and for good cause will the Court grant an application to extend these page limitations.
-Pursuant to Local Rule 11-8, all Memoranda of Points and Authorities exceeding ten (10) pages must be accompanied by a Table of Authorities and a Table of Contents.
-All briefing must use Times New Roman or Courier font.
-Text must be no less than twelve (12) point font; footnotes shall be no less than ten (10) point font and shall be used sparingly.

-Counsel shall adhere to Local Rule 5-4.3 with respect to the conversion of all documents to PDF format so that when a document is electronically filed, it is in proper size and is text-searchable.
-Further, all documents shall be filed in a format so that text can be selected, copied, and pasted directly from the document.
+Only in rare instances and for 14 good cause shown will the Court grant an application to extend these page limitations.
+Pursuant to 15 Local Rule 11-8, all Memoranda of Points and Authorities exceeding ten (10) pages must be 16 accompanied by a Table of Authorities and a Table of Contents.
+All briefing must use Times New 17 Roman or Courier font.
+Text must be no less than twelve (12) point font; footnotes shall be no less 18 than ten (10) point font.
+19 Counsel shall adhere to Local Rule 5-4.3 with respect to the conversion of all documents 20 to .pdf format so that when a document is electronically filed, it is in proper size and is .pdf 21 searchable.
+Further, all documents shall be filed in a format so that text can be selected, copied, and 22 pasted directly from the document.
 See Local Rule 5-4.3.1.

-- D. Citations to Case Law.
-Citations to case law must identify the case cited and the specific page referenced.
+23 D. Citations to Case Law: Citations to case law must identify the case cited and the 24 specific page referenced.
+For example, if a quotation is presented, the associated page citation shall specific page referenced.
 For example, if a quotation is presented, the associated page citation shall be provided.
 Similarly, if a case is cited in support of a proposition based on language in the opinion, the page on which such language appears shall be provided.
-String cites are disfavored, but, if necessary, should include a parenthetical explaining the relevant ruling in each cited case.
-Bluebook style is required. - E. Citations to Other Sources.
-Statutory references must identify with specificity the sections and subsections referenced.
+Bluebook style is required.

+E. Citations to Other Sources: Statutory references must identify with specificity the sections and subsections referenced.
 Citations to treatises, manuals, and other materials should include the volume, section, and pages being referenced.
 Citations to prior filings in the same action shall include the docket entry number, section, and pages referenced.
-Again, Bluebook style is required. - F. Oral Argument.
-The Court strongly prefers counsel to appear in person for motion hearings and pretrial and settlement conferences.
-Requests for a remote appearance will only be considered upon a written application filed at least three (3) days before the hearing and supported by an appropriate declaration establishing good cause.
+Bluebook style is required.

+F. Oral Argument: Per the Court's website, "Requests for a remote Zoom appearance must be e-filed by the Friday before the hearing and must indicate that counsel has met and conferred with opposing counsel consistent with Local Rule 7-3."
 If the Court deems a matter appropriate for decision without oral argument, the Court will take the matter under submission and notify the parties before the hearing.

-X. MOTIONS - SPECIFIC REQUIREMENTS
+Motions - Specific Requirements